musevlt/imphot/doc/imphot/index.rst

 - Preparatory steps:

-  1. Obtain HST images taken with one or more of the F606W, F775W, F814W and F850LP WFC imaging filters.
+  1. For each of the following HST WFC imaging filters, F606W, F775W, F814W and F850LP, obtain an HST image of the target field.

-  2. Obtain the cubes of one or more MUSE observations of the target field.
+  2. Obtain one or more MUSE exposures of the target field.
+These should be MUSE cubes.

-  3. Extract images from the MUSE cube that have the same spectral characteristics as each of the HST images, as described in
+  3. For each of the HST images, use the filter curve of that image to extract a MUSE image with an equivalent spectral response from each MUSE cube, as described in section:
-     section:

      :ref:`make_wideband_image`